Access Tokens

 Workstation Installation Tokens

-These tokens are used during the installation process for the HYPR Workforce Access Client.
-Whenever you install the Workforce Access Client, either for yourself or for other users, you must provide an Workstation Installation token (also called an endpoint security token).
-See the Workforce Access Client Installation instructions for more information.
+These tokens are used during the installation process for the HYPR Passwordless client.
+Whenever you install the HYPR Passwordless client, either for yourself or for other users, you must provide a Workstation Installation token (also called an endpoint security token).
+See the HYPR Passwordless client Installation instructions for more information.
 However, this token is given to you by HYPR after you sign up for the service and should not be changed.
 You use the same token for all installs.
 Typically you don’t need to create a token manually for this purpose.
 However, HYPR Support may occasionally ask you to create one.

 Create Access Token